smhillin/column_store_db/README.md

 parse.c - core files for parsing DSL functions "shutdown" dsl command writes the db to to the DB_FILE defined in mydb_manager.c

-## TODO

-- valgrind memcheck
-- select statements
-- get dsl command line working
-- multi core processor

-# CS165 Fall 2018 Starter Code

-## Introduction

-This repository contains the distribution code for CS165 Fall 2018.
-More details about the project: http://daslab.seas.harvard.edu/classes/cs165/project.html

-Please make sure that your project/repo are set to private.
-You'll still need to share read access with the cs165-staff group.

-We recommend that throughout the semester, you make git tags at each of the checkpoints so that it's easier to manage the progress of your project.

 ## Client-Server code
-We have included a simple unix socket implementation of an interactive client-server database implementation.
-You are recommended to use it as a foundation for your own database implementation.
-We have also provided a sample makefile that should be compatible with most machines.
-You are free to use your own makefile as well.

 You can build both the client and server using: